Institute for Sustainable Global Engagement

 Because the process of self-reflection is so important for the development of cultural humility, sample reflection exercises are provided.

-This lesson plan provides a blueprint for providing students with the knowledge and skills needed to inform about issues on the international stage, applying a global human rights perspective to educate and influence decision-makers through media outlets that matter to them.
+This lesson plan offers a blueprint for providing students with the knowledge and skills needed to inform about issues on the international stage, applying a global human rights perspective to educate and influence decision-makers through media outlets that matter to them.

 Request Training on Cultural Competence and Cultural Humility